ebi-gene-expression-group/index-scxa/README.md

 ```bash
 create-scxa-analytics-suggesters.sh
 ```
+## Suggesters Dictionary Implementation
+ We are using multiple dictionaries(dictionaryImpl) for a single SuggestComponent to fetch good number of suggestions.
+ ####Here is the Dictionary Implementations:
+   - ontologyAnnotationSuggester
+   - ontologyAnnotationAncestorSuggester
+   - ontologyAnnotationParentSuggester
+   - ontologyAnnotationSynonymSuggester
+   - ontologyAnnotationChildSuggester

 ## Load data
 This module loads data from a condensed SDRF in an SCXA experiment to the scxa-analytics-v? collection in Solr.
 These routines expect the collection to be created already, and work as an update to the content of the collection.